kostas2370/Video-Creator/README.md

 For any Injuries or Support you can contact me at those emails :
 1. kodamia@cs.ihu.gr (University Email)
 2. kostas2372@gmail.com (Personal Email)

+# NEWS:

+* Now we are able to make compilation videos from twitch by game or streamer
+* Added open-ai voices